underscoredotspace/ng-isvisible/README.md

 Available on Bower with `bower install ng-isvisible`.

 ##Usage
 Add `bower_components/src/ng-isVisible.js` into your main document.
 In the outer DIV add attribute `vis-outer` and `vis-inner` to the inner list elements.
-Something like this:
+The `vis-outer` element **must** have a unique ID, or the visibility of inner elements will not be tracked.

 ````html
 <head>